NOA-ReACT/stratofire.github.io/_pages/results.md

 # WP2: Data collection from multiple sources (ground-based and space-borne)
 D2.1: Inventory of stratospheric layers related to extreme pyroconvective events.
-D2.2: Database of satellite-based observations of stratospheric smoke layers.
-D2.3: Database of ground-based observations of stratospheric smoke layers
+D2.2: Database of satellite-based observations of stratospheric smoke layers D2.3: Database of ground-based observations of stratospheric smoke layers

 # WP3: Wildfire Emissions